 Naturally, with their body shutting down and a total lack of an appetite, you will also notice your bearded dragons become extremely lethargic.

-If you suspect your bearded dragons has MBD you should make an appointment for them to see a reptile vet as soon as possible.
+If you suspect your bearded dragons have MBD you should make an appointment for them to see a reptile vet as soon as possible.

-In the meantime, while you wait to take them in, the beast thing you can do for them is make sure their diet, tank temperatures, and exposure to UVB are on point.
+In the meantime, while you wait to take them in, the best thing you can do for them is to make sure their diet, tank temperatures, and exposure to UVB are on point.

 For diet, feed your bearded dragon organic baby food in the form of pureed chicken, squash, or pumpkin.
 You should also mix in a little calcium powder with Vitamin D3 to boost their levels.

 You’ll want to make sure that your bearded dragon is getting an adequate supply of calcium before and during any treatments, but consult your veterinarian about supplements if they prescribe calcium injections or oral medication to make sure you aren’t overdoing it.

 As discussed in greater detail in other posts, your bearded dragon needs a consistent source of heat to properly digest their food, with a hot side (where they bask) and a cool side in their tank.

 For adult bearded dragons, the hot side should measure between 100 and 105 degrees Fahrenheit, with the cool side measuring around 80 to 85 degrees Fahrenheit.

 For baby bearded dragons, they’ll need a little more heat so aim for 105 to 110 degrees Fahrenheit.